aidancrilly/ML_Lecture_Demos/README.md

 - Markov Chain Monte Carlo with Metropolis algorithm
 - Gaussian processes
 - Bayesian Optimisation
-- Neural networks (Multi-layer perceptron)
+- Neural networks (Multi-layer perceptron and Physics Informed NN)
+- K-means clustering

 The required python library requirements are given in requirements.txt which can be pip installed: